laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 | Switch 4        | 0.5         | 0                 | 1        |       1|
 | Step in         | 0.5         | 0.5               | 0.5      |       0|

-We can solve for this game's nash equilibrium similarly to the previous post.
-We get that this as a solution:
+We can solve for this game's nash equilibrium and get that this as a solution:

 |                   | Defender strategy | 0.231       | 0.385             | 0.385    |      0 |                                |
 | Attacker strategy | Switch (5, 5, 1)  | Stand       | Duck/Low Parry    | Jab      | Launch |  Value given defender strategy |